TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

        page.10.value = Matched
    [GLOBAL]

-In case a simple string like a title is returned this can be further checked:
+If a simple string like a page title is returned, this can be further compared:

 .. code-block:: typoscript

-   [webservice('pages', 10) === 'Expected title']
+   [webservice('pages', 10) === 'Expected page title']
        page.10 >
        page.10 = TEXT
        page.10.value = Matched